banelemasuku270-tech/banelemasuku270-tech/README.md

 ## About Me

-- Documenting home labs focused on IT Support, Endpoint Security & Threat Detection
+- Documenting home labs focused on IT Support
-- Currently Learning advanced SIEM, vulnerability management, and cloud security fundamentals
+- Currently Learning advanced SIEM, vulnerability management, and cloud security fundamentals,Endpoint Security & Threat Detection
 - Open to roles in: IT Helpdesk (L1/L2) and Technical Support
 - Best way to reach me: LinkedIn, phone, or email